ValinorYT/Valinor_Sourcecode/README.md

 # [Valinor](https://www.youtube.com/channel/UCj-6F_YIsOgW0RjxHhYFyQw)

-- Welcome to where to magic behind not-so-closed doors happens :)
+- Welcome to where the magic behind not-so-closed doors happens :)

 In this project, we create the animations for our videos, using mainly [manim-community](https://www.manim.community).